StreamlabsSupport/Streamlabs-Chatbot/README.md

 9. enable songrequests

-## Songrequests won't play/ does not currently recognize any of the video formats available
+## Songrequests won't play/does not currently recognize any of the video formats available

 1. press the `?` in the bot's top right corner
 2. press `open install directory`